Learning is an endless journey that starts at Hyper Island

 Hi Ashley!
-How did you decide that Motion Creative was the right program for you?
+How did you decide that Motion Designer (former Motion Creative) was the right program for you?

 “I was a fashion designer before I decided to switch to motion design.
 Fashion design wasn’t right for me and it was quite hard to make it work.”

-Tell us about what you learned during the Motion Creative program at Hyper Island.
+Tell us about what you learned during the Motion Designer program at Hyper Island.

 Ashley cultivated her design, teamwork and self-leadership skills through real client projects and intensive team collaboration.